 BEARDSLEY: A group of English people in full battle regalia picnics in the grass on the side of the road.
 Bill Betts(ph) of North Hamptonshire shows off his ambulance.

-Mr. EDWARD TIERNEY (WWII Veteran): Remembering those flights coming in over that ravine, landing on this field - it's always a wonderful experience to be back here.
+EDWARD TIERNEY: Remembering those flights coming in over that ravine, landing on this field - it's always a wonderful experience to be back here.
 It's a very significant spot for us in our lives.
 You speak.

 BEARDSLEY: The mayor thanks Edward and Jean for their courage.
 Then, standing side-by-side, they lay a wreath at the foot of the new monument in the middle of wheat fields looking over a vast blue sea.